7 Tips to Avoid Common Residential Builders Risk Insurance Mistakes

 You discussed builders risk insurance with your contractor or property owner client.
 You walked them through the coverage options for their new home construction project, and secured a policy.
 Then, disaster strikes on the job site and causes tremendous damage to the structure under construction.
 When they file a claim to their insurance carrier, they discover that the percentage complete was incorrectly reported on their policy, so the claim was denied.
 And, it was simply due to an honest mistake made during policy issuance.

 It’s a very common situation, and a story we hear all the time.
 We’re all human, after all.
 Fortunately, with just a little more awareness of common pitfalls during policy issuance, insurance agents can easily avoid these uncomfortable conversations and unhappy clients.
-With this in mind, we asked our in-house builders risk expert to share the most common residential builders risk claim mistakes, and how agents can avoid them.
+With this in mind, we asked our in-house builders risk expert to share the most common errors for residential builders risk policies, and how agents can avoid them.
 Here’s seven easy tips they recommended!

 - Get the correct address for the new construction project.

 When your client is building a single-family home in a new neighborhood, determining the correct address can sometimes be delayed until a formal street name is established.
 Often, subdivisions won’t have an available legal addresses right away, but may have a lot number.

 In instances where a legal address is not yet available, ensure the subdivision name and lot number is correctly listed.
 The claims department uses this information to match claims to the proper location.
 If the address cannot be identified, the claims department cannot pay your client.

 - Double-check your math when calculating the percentage complete.

 Whether clients are looking to insure ground-up new construction of a duplex or simply undergoing a kitchen, having a policy that doesn’t accurately reflect the scope of work and construction progress can lead to a denied or reduced claim payment.